mleduque/modda/README.md

 - Document YAML for archive fetching and unpacking (more)
 - Warn if the version of a mod changed ; this may impact reproductibility (component number changing, new components etc.)
 - Maybe use the `directories` projectdir cachevlue for default location of download cache?
+- Update or lock when using a "branch" location ?